Sony: Optical storage

+Sony played a central role in developing key optical media standards, including the CD (1983), DVD (1997) and Blu-ray (2006).

 Sony demonstrated an optical digital audio disc in 1977 and soon joined hands with Philips, another major contender for the storage technology, to establish a worldwide standard.
 In 1983, the two companies jointly announced the Compact Disc (CD).
 In 1984, Sony launched the Discman series, an expansion of the Walkman brand to portable CD players.
 Sony began to improve performance and capacity of the novel format.
 It launched write-once optical discs (WO) and magneto-optical discs which were around 125MB size for the specific use of archival data storage, in 1986 and 1988 respectively.

 In the early 1990s, two high-density optical storage standards were being developed: one was the MultiMedia Compact Disc (MMCD), backed by Philips and Sony, and the other was the Super Density Disc (SD), supported by Toshiba and many others.
-Philips and Sony abandoned their MMCD format and agreed upon Toshiba's SD format with only one modification.
+Philips and Sony abandoned its MMCD format and agreed upon Toshiba's SD format with only one modification.
 The unified disc format was called DVD and was introduced in 1997.

 Sony was one of the leading developers of the Blu-ray optical disc format, the newest standard for disc-based content delivery.
 The first Blu-ray players became commercially available in 2006.
 The format emerged as the standard for HD media over the competing format, Toshiba's HD DVD, after a two-year-long high-definition optical disc format war.

 Sony's laser communication devices for small satellites rely on the technologies developed for the company's optical disc products.